DCNP is for members, led by members.

 |Lynette Spencer||Adventure Works|

-The DCNP local steering committee represents the areas art and culture, education, health and human series, advocacy, community development and civic engagement.
+The DCNP Steering Committee represents the areas of art and culture, education, health and human services, advocacy, community development, and civic engagement.

 The following sub-committees are responsible for making progress toward the implementation of our strategic plan:

-Giving Day Committee—coordinates and implements our annual philanthropic day of giving
+Giving Day Committee—coordinates and implements our annual philanthropic day of giving, Give DeKalb County

 Marketing & Membership Committee—focuses on growing membership, retaining current members, and promoting DCNP